 So what’s attention to detail?

-Well for some this might be the most annoying job at all, it includes a lot of arguing, a lot of research, a lot of repetition over and over on products specs and documentation, technolgy descriptions in order to get into the area you are researching and be able to analyze it and give your verdict on it.
+Well for some this might be the most annoying job at all, it includes a lot of arguing, a lot of research, a lot of repetition over and over on products specs and documentation, technology descriptions in order to get into the area you are researching and be able to analyze it and give your verdict on it.

 Attention to detail is the skill which best describes that critical mindset that the perfect tester should have in order to be successful.